 The focus of this task is to examine how leadership, professionalism, governance, leadership challenges, management, advocacy and vision contribute to shaping future directions for the early childhood sector.
-It is expected that this assessment response will be presented as a wiki, wix, powerpoint OR in essay format including images to support the task.
+It is expected that this assessment response will be presented in essay format including images to support the task.